FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 value.
 (Supplied values may be a constant string value, an enumID, or the special token {NULL}.)

-As with validation rules, flow-control rules employ the Edit element to describe the condition (or Boolean expression).
-However, when an Edit is used in a Flow-control rule, it will not make comparisons of parameter values; rather it will compare the values returned by the controls.
-For example, the attributes Edit/@field and Edit/@field2 will refer to either control values or constant values.
+As with validation rules, flow-control rules employ the `Edit` element to describe the condition (or Boolean expression).
+However, when an `Edit` element is used in a Flow-control rule, it will not make comparisons of parameter values; rather it will compare the values returned by the controls.
+For example, the attributes `Edit/@field` and `Edit/@field2` will refer to either control values or constant values.

 Another difference between validation rules and flow-control rules is